Continuity model of British ancestry: Genetic Influences

 Stephen Oppenheimer's book The Origins of the British argued that the British gene pool was substantially unaltered from the Britain's original settlement in the late Stone Age with little substantial genetic contribution from subsequent invasions.
-He claimed the early Y chromosome studies studies that showed Anglo-Saxon male ancestry were biased, pre-selecting genetic testing methodologies to fit models based on the invasion accounts of Gildas and Procopius, saying that correlations of gene frequency mean nothing without a knowledge of the genetic prehistory of the regions in question.
+He claimed the early Y chromosome studies that showed Anglo-Saxon male ancestry were biased, pre-selecting genetic testing methodologies to fit models based on the invasion accounts of Gildas and Procopius, saying that correlations of gene frequency mean nothing without a knowledge of the genetic prehistory of the regions in question.
 He argued that that the Belgae and related groups with continental genetic markers indistinguishable from Anglo-Saxons arrived earlier and were already strong in the 5th century in particular regions or areas with most of the rest of the population genetically similar to the Basque people of northern Spain and southwestern France, from 90% in Wales to 66% in East Anglia.
 Oppenheimer suggests that the division between the West and the East of England is not due to the Anglo-Saxon invasion but originates with two main routes of genetic flow – one up the Atlantic coast, the other from neighbouring areas of Continental Europe – which occurred just after the Last Glacial Maximum.

 Barry Cunliffe, the Emeritus Professor of European Archaeology at the University of Oxford, has been influential in challenging earlier “waves of invasion” narratives.
 In works such as Facing the Ocean and Iron Age Communities in Britain, Cunliffe argues that cultural and technological developments in Britain can be explained to a large extent by long-standing maritime connections and gradual exchanges across the English Channel and Atlantic seaboard, rather than by large-scale population displacements, over what he calls the longue durée.